-Idaho law encourages the development of and the structure for weed management cooperative relationships with federal and other land and water management agencies (Idaho Code, Title 22-04 (c, n,p,q,s &t)).
-Idaho County has been organized into four Cooperative Weed Management Areas (CWMAs): Frank Church CWMA, Upper Clearwater CWMA, Joseph Plains CWMA, and Salmon River CWMA.
+Idaho County has been organized into 4 Cooperative Weed Management Areas (CWMAs): Frank Church CWMA, Upper Clearwater CWMA, Joseph Plains CWMA, and Salmon River CWMA.
 Steering committees are appointed to each CWMA, and the Idaho County Weed Superintendent operates as the steering committee chairman for all CWMAs except the Frank Church CWMA.
-Idaho County implements a weed management strategy incorporating strong partnerships with federal, State and private landowners within and adjacent to Idaho County.
+Idaho County strives to implement a weed management strategy incorporating strong partnerships with federal, State, and private landowners within and adjacent to Idaho County.

-Approximately 319,443.5 acres of weed populations have been inventoried in Idaho.
-Lower to mid elevation sites, characterized as hot/dry and warm/dry habitats (dry grasslands and ponderosa pine forest), have native plant communities that have been converted or are in the process of being converted entirely to weed populations within Idaho County.
+Noxious weeds have had serious impacts on the environment within Idaho County, with the greatest effects on grasslands.
+Many native grasslands within Idaho County have been replaced with noxious weeds such as yellow star-thistle.
+Approximately 319,443.5 acres of weed populations have been inventoried in Idaho County through 2015.
+Lower- to mid-elevation sites, characterized as hot/dry and warm/dry habitats (dry grasslands and ponderosa pine forest) have native plant communities that have been converted or are in the process of being converted entirely to weed populations within Idaho County.
 Noxious weeds exist to a lesser extent within mid-elevation sites, characterized as warm/moist habitats (ponderosa pine/Douglas-fir or mixed conifer and Douglas-fir/shrub forests).
-Cool/moist habitats at upper elevations are less likely to inhabit noxious weed populations.
+Cool/moist habitats at upper elevations are less likely to harbor noxious weed populations.
 Slope aspect, moisture, sunlight, soil type, and ground disturbance create variability within the generalities listed above.
-Vectors, such as roads, trails, and rivers/streams, act as weed seed source introductions into susceptible landscapes due to past or current ground disturbing activities or forces creating bare ground coupled with human or animal use.
+Vectors such as roads, trails, and rivers/streams act as weed-seed or propagule source introductions into susceptible landscapes due to past or current ground-disturbing activities or to forces creating bare ground coupled with human or animal use.

-Landscape susceptibility to weed invasion in Idaho County are classified as high, moderate, or low.
+Landscape susceptibility to weed invasion in Idaho County is classified as high, moderate, or low.
 Ground-disturbing activities or processes, such as logging and wildfire, increase the susceptibility of county landscapes to weed invasion for a period of time.
+However, a baseline susceptibility to weed spread exists across the Idaho County landscape.